xendk/ynai/README.md

 $ ./push
 ```

-It'll ask for the personal access token you created, which budget
+It'll ask for the personal access token you created, ask for each bank
-you'd like to import to, ask for each bank account which YNAB account
+account which YNAB budget and account to import it into, and do the
-to import it into, and do the first import.
+first import.

 Like `fetch` it will save its configuration into `.push.yml` at each
 step.